swiftlang/swift-evolution/proposals/XXXX-reduce-with-inout.md

 ## Source compatibility

 This is purely additive, we don't propose removing the existing `reduce`.
+Additionaly, because the first argument will have a label `mutating`, it doesn't add any extra burden to the type checker.

 ## Effect on ABI stability